Arabic and Islamic Philosophy of Language and Logic

 This is grammar, and I have not studied grammar.
 The logician has no need of grammar, whereas the grammarian does need logic.
 For logic enquires into the meaning, whereas grammar enquires into the expression.
 If, therefore, the logician deals with the expression, it is accidental, and it is likewise accidental if the grammarian deals with the meaning.
 Now, the meaning is more exalted than the expression, and the expression humbler than the meaning.

-It was Abû Bishr's younger colleague, Alfarabi, who was the outstanding contributor to the Aristotelian project, though not as a translator.
+It was Abû Bishr's younger colleague, Alfarabi, who was the outstanding contributor to the Aristotelian project, though not as a translator (see now Rudolph 2012).
 On the question of the relation of logic to language, Alfarabi offers a view somewhat more nuanced than Abû Bishr's (see 2.1.1 below).
 He also claimed that logic was indispensable for analysing the argument-forms used in jurisprudence and theology, a claim that was to be taken up a century later by Abû Hamid al-Ghazâlî (d.
-1111), thereby introducing the study of logic into the madrasa (see 1.4.1 below).
-To support his claim, Alfarabi wrote The Short Treatise on Reasoning in the Way of the Theologians
+1111), thereby preparing the way to introduce logic into the madrasa (see 1.4.1 below).
+To support his claim, Alfarabi wrote The Short Treatise on Reasoning in the Way of the Theologians.

 …in which he interpreted the arguments of the theologians and the analogies (qiyâsât) of the jurists as logical syllogisms in accordance with the doctrines of the ancients.